 · Before surgery, make sure to include some fiber, and enough fluids.

 · Bowel movements on a liquid diet are not usually regular.
 Right after surgery sip water all day long! continue sipping and make it a lifetime habit.
 You should be drinking a minimum of 32 oz at the early stages, aim for 64 oz daily.

 · Probiotics help promote gut function.
-Include probiotics from natural sources as plain yogurt or fermented foods and from supplements, we recommend the probiotics from VITALEPH
+Include probiotics from natural sources as plain yogurt or fermented foods and from supplements.

 · Begin taking supplemental fiber (gradually, once tolerated after surgery) as part of your daily routine.

-· Avoid diuretics as caffeine, included not only in coffee but sodas and some teas too.
+· Avoid diuretics such as caffeine, included not only in coffee but sodas and some teas too.

 · Some medicines like pain medication can slow bowel function, consult your physician before making changes in medication.